Vangie14-rc/COUNT-CLASH/README.md

 ***DESCRIPTION****

 Count Clash is a math quiz game for intermediate school students.
-It ask mathn questions at three level "Easy", "Medium", "Hard.
+It ask math questions at three level "Easy", "Medium", "Hard.
 Kinds can asnwer questions, get feedback and see their scores.

 ***HOW TO USE***